 - Review the sole pattern on the bottom.
 A great sole pattern has enough grooves and openings to allow ice to move through without being stuck.
 The sole should also come with a strong rubber compound that lasts for years.

-Thanks for reading.
-We hope this review and comparison has been helpful and informative to you.
-If you, or someone you know, is new to ice fishing see our guide How to Ice Fish – A Beginner’s Guide.
+Or, if someone you know is new to ice fishing see our guide How to Ice Fish – A Beginner’s Guide.